I'm going solo today to start year 13 of The Sales Podcast, episode 718.

 I'm all for "win-win" and "win-win-win" scenarios.

 I love it when a prospect calls me with a need.
 We have a nice, friendly conversation.
-I make a recommendattion.
-They pay full price and go home even happier than they arrived.
+I make a recommendation.

-I love sipping a nice scotch while smoking a smooth Ashton Maduro as I sit in a hand-stiched leather chair next to my happy client that just agreed to a nice six or even seven figure deal.
+I love sipping a nice scotch while smoking a smooth Ashton Maduro as I sit in a hand-stitched leather chair next to my happy client that just agreed to a nice six or even seven figure deal.

 But those happy moments usually arrive only after turmoil, angst, negotiation, and posturing, which you sometimes invite, but other times it's not fault.

 The world is a messy place filled with good-intentioned but lazy, fatally-flawed individuals who, through the process of taking narrow-minded shortcuts such as lying, have created a heightened and unnecessary sense of distrust in the minds of your prospects.
-So in order to do what they think they must do to protect themselves and their interests, your ideal prospects, the people you can really help, put up defenses.

 Maybe they are overly aggressive and even hostile to you.
 Maybe they are aloof and standoffish and play hard-to-get.
 Maybe they attempt to wear you down by asking for all of the details in the forms of brochures, presentations, proposals, and references.